 Appealing a Social Security decision can be complex.
 It can require you to collect paperwork and records, jump through multiple stages of administrative processes, and can result in a full blown court trial if the initial appeal is denied.
 However, once the administrative processes have been completed, there is still another step that can occur.
 Social Security applicants have the option to request a review of their case by filing an appeal with the federal court system.

-Depending on where you live in Pennsylvania, your Social Security disability federal court appeal may be heard in one of the state’s three federal district courts:
+Depending on where you live in Philadelphia, your Social Security disability federal court appeal may be heard in one of the state’s three federal district courts:

 Each court has its own procedures for accepting and handling Social Security disability appeals.
 Furthermore, there may be different procedures in place depending on the type of benefits you are requesting.
 For example, a rare SSI federal court appeal may differ from an appeal for other benefits, such as Social Security Disability Insurance (SSDI).

 If you are a resident of PA and are unsure which district your case falls into, or if you have any other questions, contact a local Social Security disability lawyer.
 He or she will be able to help you understand the process and guide you through it step-by-step.

 For your disability benefits case to be eligible for the federal court process, you must first complete the following steps:

 The process of appealing a Social Security disability decision in federal court can be daunting, but with the help of an experienced Social Security lawyer, it can be easier.
 He or she will be able to help you collect the necessary paperwork and records, and walk you through each step of the administrative and judicial processes.
 If you are considering appealing a Social Security lawyer.

 If you have any questions about Social Security disability or the appeal process, please contact us today for a free consultation.
 We would be happy to answer any of your questions and help you understand your legal options.